 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.
+As an Amazon Associate I earn from qualifying purchases.

-Most medical sites don’t recommend natural supplements as a means of controlling or reversing type 2 diabetes.
+Most medical sites and doctors don’t recommend natural supplements as a means of controlling or reversing type 2 diabetes.
 But medical peer reviewed studies say just the opposite: “Medical doctors are therefore encouraged to incorporate dietary supplements into the regimen employed for … diabetes management.” (source)

 What about type 1.5 diabetes, (which is late onset type 1 and autoimmune in nature); can it be helped with diet and lifestyle?
-The answer is Yes.
+The answer is, Yes.
 Type 1 and 1.5 diabetes (also called LADA for “latent autoimmune diabetes in adults”) are autoimmune diseases.
 So diet and lifestyle absolutely can positively affect change and improvement. (source)

 Lifestyle Advice